Feb 24

 • Ruth and I share project files back and forth as we cut episodes and review each other’s work, making changes on either end.

-Ruth and I are very collaborate editors.
+Ruth and I are very collaborative editors.
 We often make changes to each other’s edits, and we tend to divide work according to individual strengths when it comes to creating additional media such as titles, visual effects, and so forth.

 This posed a problem where FCP X was concerned.
 I had been led to believe from the sharing tutorials I’d found that it was impossible to add media to a shared project after initially copying the event.
 I didn’t want to deal with making a new event to send every time I added another file to the project, but that seemed to be the only option.
 But it’s not!
 I recently spent a few hours extensively testing how FCP X handles sharing, simulating two different computers with a couple of external hard drives that I could completely unmount.
 Here’s what I found out.